rustrider/rust-backend-engineering/README.md

-# rust-backend-engineering
+🎬 Thanks for Watching! 🚀 Happy Coding!

-🧑‍💻 For code related to the stream, you can visit the GitHub repository associated with the YouTube channel and select the branch based on the stream number.
-For example, this one is on the stream-02 branch..
+👨‍💻 Want the code from the stream?
+Head over to the GitHub repository linked to the YouTube channel!
+Each stream has its own branch—just match the stream number.